CBZ-D-velop/Ansible-Role-Labocbz-Install-Elasticsearch/README.md

 An Ansible role install and configure Elasticsearch your server.

+This role is designed to install Elasticsearch, both in standalone mode and in a clustered configuration.
+It offers a comprehensive set of options to tailor Elasticsearch settings based on specific requirements.

+Administrators can specify the major version of Elasticsearch to be installed.
+The role allows setting up Elasticsearch on the desired host and port, along with configuring the cluster name and data path.

+SSL/TLS encryption is supported, allowing administrators to secure Elasticsearch communication.
+The role generates SSL certificates and keys, and administrators can enable client-side authentication if needed.

+The role also provides the ability to configure Elasticsearch's JVM memory usage, ensuring efficient utilization of system resources.

+For cluster setups, administrators can specify additional hosts to join an existing Elasticsearch cluster.
+However, it's important to note that data from a standalone setup cannot be directly migrated to a cluster using this role.
+A fresh installation of Elasticsearch is required when transitioning from standalone to clustered mode.

+Furthermore, the role includes a security enhancement feature, allowing administrators to change the password for the Elasticsearch user "elastic" to strengthen the security of the Elasticsearch instance.

+Overall, this role simplifies the installation and configuration of Elasticsearch, offering flexibility and customization options to cater to different deployment scenarios, whether standalone or clustered, with or without SSL/TLS encryption.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):